List of Luther characters: Alice Morgan

 Alice Morgan, played by Ruth Wilson, is a research scientist with a genius-level IQ.
-When we first meet her, Alice has murdered her parents – and their dog – in such a calculated fashion, that not even Luther is able to prove her guilt, of which he is absolutely certain.
+When first introduced, Alice has murdered her parents – and their dog – in such a calculated fashion, that not even Luther is able to prove her guilt, of which he is absolutely certain.
 Alice's core belief, that nothing in life ultimately matters, comes into direct conflict with Luther's own beliefs.
 She frequently insinuates herself into Luther's professional and personal life, both as an enemy and ally, with behaviours ranging from stalking him and those close to him, to helping him avoid criminal prosecution.
 She also provides Luther with a unique insight into the criminal mind.
 Luther describes Alice as a malignant narcissist.

 At the beginning of Series 2, Alice is in a mental institute following the events of Series 1 (she had confessed to killing Ian Reed).
 Luther goes to visit her, whereupon it is revealed she tried to kill herself by cutting her wrist.
 While visiting, Luther offers Alice an apple.
 She declines it, but after he leaves, he throws his half-eaten apple over the wall of the mental institute's gardens in which Alice is walking.
 When she picks the apple up, it is revealed that Luther has stolen a swipe card and given it to Alice to help her escape.

 After escaping, she visits him one last time, asking Luther to come away with her to travel overseas.
 However, he refuses, as he cannot shake his dedication to being a police officer, and – he says: "I am who I am, and you are who you are".
 Alice then leaves him behind.
 She returns in the Series 3 season finale, when Luther is wrongly accused of arranging for DS Ripley's murder by a killer vigilante.
 After freeing him from police custody, Alice aids Luther in proving his innocence, and in the vigilante's capture.
 Having made her interest in developing a relationship with Luther clear, after again evading arrest, she meets up with Luther, and the episode ends as they debate what to do next.

 Alice's apparent death in Belgium is announced in the first few minutes of Series 4.
-It is revealed that she and Luther have secretly been in regular communication by burner phone, and had been planning to flee to Sao Paulo.
+It is revealed that she and Luther have secretly been in regular communication by burner phone, and had been planning to flee to São Paulo.
 Her apparent death, and Luther's investigation of it, is a key component of the two-episode series.

 Morgan is eventually revealed to be alive in Series 5, having faked her death when she realized Luther was never truly going to run away with her.
 Luther attempts to protect her and himself from Alice's robbery of crime boss George Cornelius, but eventually their relationship reaches its inevitable destruction when Morgan murders DS Catherine Halliday.
 Ultimately culminating in a struggle with Luther and Morgan falling to her apparent death and Luther's arrest for the deaths of Morgan, Halliday, and Benny Silver.